Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Acknowledgements

 HST observations were conducted by programs HST-GO-15320 and HST-GO-15652 (PI: Treu).
 SE acknowledges funding from the National Science Foundation GRFP, and the Stanford Data Science Scholars program.
-This work was supported by the U.S. Department of Energy under contract number DE-AC02-76SF00515.
+This work was supported by the U.S. Department of Energy under contract No. DE-AC02-76SF00515.
 MM acknowledges support by the SNSF (Swiss National Science Foundation) through mobility grant P500PT\_203114.
-SB acknowledge support by the Department of Physics and Astronomy, Stony Brook University.
+SB acknowledges support by the Department of Physics and Astronomy, Stony Brook University.
 TS and TT acknowledge support by the the National Science Foundation through grant NSF-AST-1906976 and NSF-AST-1907396 ``Collaborative Research: Toward a 1\% measurement of the Hubble Constant with gravitational time-delays".
 SS has received funding from the European Union’s Horizon 2022 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101105167 - FASTIDIoUS.
-This work was also supported by NASA through the NASA Hubble Fellowship grant HST-HF2-51492 awarded to AS by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
+Support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51492 awarded to A.J.S. by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
+A.J.S. also received support from NASA through STScI grants HST-GO-16773 and JWST-GO-2974.
+This work was also supported by NASA through the NASA Hubble Fellowship grant HST-HF2-51492 awarded to A.S. by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.

-The DESC acknowledges ongoing support from the Institut National de Physique Nucl\'eaire et de Physique des Particules in France; the Science \& Technology Facilities Council in the United Kingdom; and the Department of Energy, the National Science Foundation, and the LSST Corporation in the United States.
-DESC uses resources of the IN2P3 Computing Center (CC-IN2P3--Lyon/Villeurbanne - France) funded by the Centre National de la Recherche Scientifique; the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.\ Department of Energy under Contract No.\ DE-AC02-05CH11231; STFC DiRAC HPC Facilities, funded by UK BEIS National E-infrastructure capital grants; and the UK particle physics grid, supported by the GridPP Collaboration.
-This work was performed in part under DOE Contract DE-AC02-76SF00515.
+The DESC acknowledges ongoing support from the Institut National de Physique Nucl\'eaire et de Physique des Particules in France; the Science \& Technology Facilities Council in the United Kingdom; and the Department of Energy and the LSST Discovery Alliance in the United States.
+DESC uses resources of the IN2P3 Computing Center (CC-IN2P3--Lyon/Villeurbanne-France) funded by the Centre National de la Recherche Scientifique; the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S.\ Department of Energy under contract No.\ DE-AC02-05CH11231; STFC DiRAC HPC Facilities, funded by UK BEIS National E-infrastructure capital grants; and the UK particle physics grid, supported by the GridPP Collaboration.
+This work was performed in part under DOE contract DE-AC02-76SF00515.